zenstackhq/sample-redwood-blog/README.md

     yarn rw prisma migrate dev
     ```

+1. Create access-policy-enhanced Prisma Client

+    Add the following function to `api/src/lib/db.js`:

+    ```js
+    import { withPolicy } from '@zenstackhq/runtime'

+    /*
+     * Returns ZenStack wrapped Prisma Client with access policies enabled.
+     */
+    export function authDb() {
+      console.log('Context User:', context.currentUser)
+      return withPolicy(db, { user: context.currentUser })
+    }
+    ```

+    It uses the `withPolicy` API to create a Prisma Client wrapper (note the `context.currentUser` is passed in as the current user, which determines what the `auth()` function returns in the ZModel policy rules).

-4. Switch to relying on access policies for authorization
+1. Switch to relying on access policies for authorization

     Remove authorization from `api/src/services/comments.js`